A crew of pre-trained and experienced summer students have been recalled to maintain the town’s cemeteries.

 “We felt originally that we could maintain all of our sites at a reasonable level with the staff we had on at the start of the season,” he said.
 “However, there were contributing factors that pulled our staff away and resulted in us falling behind in our ability to maintain.”

-Dock repairs at the sorting gap, fountain issues at the Lions Park and vandalism at Point Park are just a few of the unexpected projects which have kept staff from focussing on regular cemetery maintainance, said Rob.
-By focussing the student crew in the cemetaries, the need to move them around in trucks is limited, allowing staff to maintain Ministry of Labour guidelines, he said, adding that it also frees up existing staff to focus on other responsibilies throughout town.
+Dock repairs at the sorting gap, fountain issues at the Lions Park and vandalism at Point Park are just a few of the unexpected projects which have kept staff from focusing on regular cemetery maintenance, said Rob.
+By focusing the student crew in the cemeteries, the need to move them around in trucks is limited, allowing staff to maintain Ministry of Labour guidelines, he said, adding that it also frees up existing staff to focus on other responsibilities throughout town.